How to watch all 13 'Halloween' movies in chronological order

 Halloween (1978)

-The first Halloween movie is the original and undisputed gem of the franchise.
+The first Halloween movie is the original and undisputed gem of the franchise, and should be your first foray if you’re looking to watch in order.
 It follows Laurie (played by Jamie Lee Curtis), who becomes an unexpected target of Michael Myers, a relentless killer on the loose.
 Despite the randomness of their encounter, Myers obsessively stalks Laurie, setting the stage for a gripping cat-and-mouse game.
 The film showcases Laurie’s resilience as she fights back, making her one of the iconic scream queens in horror history.

 Curtis’s portrayal adds depth to the character, making this movie a classic and solidifying its status as the greatest of all time in the Halloween series.
 The film also introduces another staple character of the franchise, Dr Samuel Loomis, who was assigned as a psychiatrist to a six-year-old Myers after he killed his sister.
 Loomis tries to reach and diagnose Myers for eight years before finally dubbing him as “purely and simply evil”.